Skip to content

 Based on the above content, we can summarize the commonly used terminology in dynamic programming.

-• The recursive formula \(dp[i] = dp[i-1] + dp[i-2]\) is called the state transition equation.
+• The recurrence formula \(dp[i] = dp[i-1] + dp[i-2]\) is called the state transition equation.

-14.1.4 Space optimization
+14.1.4 Space Optimization

 climbing_stairs_dp.py